Bayesian brain mapping: a population-informed framework for personalized functional network topography and connectivity: Methods

-Once the priors have been estimated, the BBM model can be fit for a single individual, using a single or multiple fMRI sessions, to estimate topography and connectivity.
-Model fitting is implemented in the BayesBrainMap function \texttt{BrainMap()} through an iterative procedure based on expectation-maximization \citep{mejia2020template, mejia2023template} or variational Bayes \citep{mejia2025leveraging}, depending on the specific model.
-This function produces point estimates (i.e., posterior means) of the subject-specific spatial maps and FC matrices, as well as measures of uncertainty (i.e., posterior variances) to facilitate inference.
+Once the priors have been estimated, the BBM model can be fit to one or more fMRI sessions from a single individual to estimate functional brain topography and FC.
+Model fitting is implemented in the BayesBrainMap function \texttt{fit\_BBM()} through an iterative procedure based on expectation-maximization \citep{mejia2020template, mejia2023template} or variational Bayes \citep{mejia2025leveraging}, depending on the specific model.
+This function produces point estimates (i.e., posterior means) of the subject-specific spatial maps and FC matrices, as well as measures of uncertainty (i.e., posterior variances or samples) to facilitate inference.

-Finally, areas of significant engagement for each network are identified based on posterior inference using the function \texttt{engagements()}.
+Finally, areas of significant engagement for each network are identified using posterior inference with the function \texttt{id\_engagements()}, which by default applies false discovery rate (FDR) multiple comparisons correction.
 Because the BBM framework has relatively high power to detect non-zero engagements, we can specify a minimum effect size of interest for inference.
-Since the spatial maps are in arbitrary units, we draw inspiration from a common method for thresholding group ICA maps, where values over $z$ standard deviations above the mean are commonly displayed, while values below this are considered negligible and suppressed.
+Since the spatial maps are in arbitrary units, we draw inspiration from a common method for thresholding group ICA maps, where values over $z$ standard deviations above the mean across space are commonly displayed, while values below this are considered negligible and suppressed.
 Following this logic, we set a minimum effect size for inference as the prior mean value corresponding to $z$ standard deviations above the mean.
-The \texttt{engagements()} function allows the user to specify $z$, or to provide multiple values for $z$ to produce a nested set of significant engagements of different strengths (illustrated in Figure \ref{fig:HCP_subject_Yeo17}).
+The \texttt{id\_engagements()} function allows the user to specify $z$, or to provide multiple values for $z$ to produce a nested set of significant engagements of different strengths (illustrated in Figure \ref{fig:HCP_subject_Yeo17}).

-In the Github demo that accompanies this manuscript, we illustrate the use of the \texttt{BrainMap()} and \texttt{engagements()} functions to analyze several individual participants from the HCP.
+In the Github demo that accompanies this manuscript, we illustrate the use of the \texttt{fit\_BBM()} and \texttt{id\_engagements()} functions to analyze several individual participants from the HCP.